ThomasRettig/pageoflinks/README.md

 # Page of Links
 One page of links.

-A reworking of Tyler Finck’s [Page of Links](https://github.com/sursly/pageoflinks).
+It is a reworking of Tyler Finck’s [Page of Links](https://github.com/sursly/pageoflinks).

+## Demo
+You can view the live demo here: https://bulshit.netlify.app/

+## Project status
+Incomplete.
+Updates planned.